Skip to Main Content

 Chemotherapy

 Chemotherapy is usually used along with radiation therapy and surgery to treat medulloblastoma.
-In very young children, chemotherapy may be used to help delay radiation until the child is older.
+In children under age 3, chemotherapy may be used to help delay radiation until the child is older.
 High-dose chemotherapy may also be used.

 A combination of chemotherapy medicines is used to treat medulloblastoma.